dejayc/bashful/docs/api/seq.md

 **Description**: Returns a separated list of strings representing permutations of static text mingled with non-negative integer sequences or static text sequences.
 The function reads each argument passed to it, and parses them by looking for embedded sequences within them.

 **Parameters**:
-`-d`: optionally specifies one or more text delimeter characters to separate values within a text sequence.
+`-d`: optionally specifies one or more text delimiter characters to separate values within a text sequence.
 Defaults to `,`.
 An error is returned if null, or if it contains any character also contained by the starting or ending delimiters.

 `-m`: optionally specifies one or more characters to serve as delimiters that mark the start of a sequence.
 Defaults to `[`.
 An error is returned if null, or if it contains `-` or any character also contained by the ending or text delimiters.